 In 1986 the updated GAZ-24-10 received a brand new interior, which, while still lowly compared to the “brougham” GAZ-3102 Volga, shared a lot of parts with the latter car, and was for the most part up to the 1980s standards in terms of look, ergonomics and convenience.

 Dashboard was now hard molded plastic, with a center console.
 Instruments and controls were radically improved.
 The only common part shared with the old style dashboard were the push-pull type switches and knobs.

 Upper sections of interior door panels were soft molded plastic, with matching armrests from the Lada parts bin.
 Lower sections still were vinyl-covered and color-keyed to the interior.
 Kick plates were now black plastic.

-Separate front seats were also brand new, bucket type, with side bolsters for better lateral support, adjustable headrests and height adjustment.
+Seats were also completely new, constructed with foam cushions instead of springs.
+Front seats got contoured side bolsters for better lateral support, adjustable headrests and height adjustment, which made the car more comfortable for taller drivers.
 Velour upholstery was offered in higher trim levels.